Compliance with the Clean Fuel Regulations

 Specifications for Fuel LCA Model CI Calculations and CFR Data Workbook

-There are two other main components, specific to the Clean Fuel Regulations, that stakeholders can use in order to determine a carbon intensity.
-These are also available in the Environment and Climate Change Canada (ECCC)'s Data Catalogue:
+There are two main components, specific to the Clean Fuel Regulations, that stakeholders must use in order to determine a carbon intensity.
+These are available in the Environment and Climate Change Canada (ECCC)'s Data Catalogue:

-- CFR Specifications for Fuel LCA Model CI Calculations: Provides instructions for calculating carbon intensity values of fuels, energy sources and material input for the purpose of creating credits under the Regulations.
+- CFR Specifications for Fuel LCA Model CI Calculations: Provides instructions for calculating carbon intensities of fuels, energy sources and material input for the purpose of creating credits under the Regulations.

 - CFR Data Workbook: A spreadsheet that helps convert applicant data to ensure compatibility with the Fuel LCA Model.
 For the purpose of the Regulations, it must be used to carry out all calculations (i.e. unit conversion, calculation of allocation factors, etc.) prior to data entry in the Fuel LCA Model.